NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.5-managing-instances.md

    - Cost: resources attached to instance -> static IPs, disks
    - ephemeral external IPs are released

+Availability policies -> define what happens to the instance in response to infrastructure events(e.g. host maintenance) or instance termination:

+1. Host maintainance policy (for standard VMs)
+   1. _Live Migration_ (default) -> the instance is migrated to another host without stopping it
+   2. _Terminate_ -> the istance is stopped and must be restarted manually
+2. Instance termination policy (for spot VMs) -> what happens whe the VM is preempted
+   1. shutdown scripts
+   2. shutdown notice

 #### Startup script

 A guest environment on the OS is installed